Diffusion processes and the asymptotic bulk gap probability for the real Ginibre ensemble: Relationship to diffusion processes

 Moreover, (\ref{9.4}) has been used to compute both the small $s$ expansion

 and the large $s$ expansion

 respectively, where in (\ref{Esu})

-A crucial aspect of (\ref{Es2}) is that it relies on the large $s$ expansion of (\ref{9.4}) begin computed first for general $0< q < 2$, and then taking the limit $q \to 2$.
+A crucial aspect of (\ref{Esu}) is that it relies on the large $s$ expansion of (\ref{9.4}) begin computed first for general $0< q < 2$, and then taking the limit $q \to 2$.
+Hence (\ref{Esu}) is not a rigorous statement, although in the paragraph including (\ref{dl}) below the leading term will be established rigorously.
 The necessity of such a limiting procedure is immediately apparent from the large $s$ form of the first factor in (\ref{9.4}) \cite{DHP96}

 The derivation of this results makes use of the relationship between $A_1(s)$ and the elements of a certain matrix inverse.

 The derivation of the asymptotic formula for $A_2(s)$ makes use of the fundamental asymptotic expansion of the Wiener-Hopf determinant of an integral operator with difference kernel $K(x,y) = K(x-y,0)$ defined on $(0,s)$ for $s \to \infty$ \cite{Ka54},